cobianzo/gutenberg-paragraph-tooltip/README.md

 ## Run commands in the env

 In development instance:
+`npm run wp plugin list`

+If you want to execute any terminal in the docker container:

-`npx wp-env run cli wp plugin list`
+`npx wp-env run cli bash`

 In test instance:
 `npx wp-env run tests-cli wp shell`